ncatlab/nlab-content/pages/6/3/7/1/1736/content.md

 +-- {: .num_remark}
 ###### Remark

 Not every equivalence between homotopy categories of model categories lifts to a Quillen equivalence.
-An interesting counterexample is given for instance in ([Dugger-Shipley 09](#DuggerShipley09)).
+An interesting [[counterexample]] is given for instance by [Dugger & Shipley (2009)](#DuggerShipley09).

 =--